Cuimhne Dementia Awareness Training

 Training can be delivered at different levels according to the needs of individual organisations, groups of staff or volunteers.
 Workshops can be customised to meet the needs of a particular organisation, group of staff or volunteers, ethnic or religious community.
 Training is facilitated by experienced professionals and we welcome enquiries from organisations who are not Irish.

-See what people told us about our Chuimne workshops.
+See what people told us about our Cuimhne workshops.

 Some organisations may be eligible for free training but may be asked to provide the venue and refreshments for participants and travel for facilitators.
 Charges otherwise relate to income, group size and where the training is undertaken.

-Contact Charlotte Curran firstname.lastname@example.org for more information about these workshops.
+Contact Irish in Britain firstname.lastname@example.org for more information about these workshops.

-This information is copyprighted© and belongs to Irish In Britain.
+This information is copyrighted© and belongs to Irish In Britain.
 See terms and conditions for more information.